 Giving my kitchen a thorough clean used to feel like I’m chasing rainbows a few years ago.
 There are many surfaces and appliances which attract different types of messes.
 But since I discovered a few hacks, deep cleaning my cooking area has never been easier.
 The first lesson I learned is to have a systematic plan and have the right tools at hand.
-I wish to pass along a few tips that I hope will make your kitchen chores easier and faster.
+And yes, blogs like the ones at Simully can help you learn more about the right kind of cleaning too!
+As for now, I wish to pass along a few tips that I hope will make your kitchen chores easier and faster.

 The day I’m giving my kitchen a thorough clean often leaves my sink in a filthy state.
 It is among the last areas to wash.
 Still, getting it clean and tidy is important, especially if you have water filters built into it.
 I know some people are very thorough after getting waterfilterauthority.com models put into place, using bleach to keep things shiny.
 Me?
 I prefer using hot water with soap while focusing more on the backsplash corners.
 If I notice stubborn stains, I apply a disinfectant spray and a bleaching agent.
 When the sink is clogged, I use vinegar and baking soda.
 These two ingredients have been working wonders in solving most of my household cleaning issues.